Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 ## License

-This solution starter is made available under the [MIT License](LICENSE).
+This solution starter is made available under the [Apache 2 License](LICENSE).